Aston Martin Ulster

 Survivors and the Fittest

-Just thirty-one Ulsters were built during 1934 and 1935.
-Two of them lasted just months and were re-built and re-numbered as fresh cars and one car disappeared without trace in 1939.
+Just thirty-one Ulsters were built between 1934 and 1935.
+Two of them lasted just months and were then re-built and re-numbered as fresh cars, whilst one car disappeared without a trace in 1939.
 All twenty-eight remaining Ulsters have survived to this day and their whereabouts are well known.
 Over two-thirds of the book is dedicated to the histories of these survivors.
-One by one they are described in great detail, supported by comprehensive photographs, both old and recent, with the theme of motorsport ever present.
+One by one they are described in great detail, supported by comprehensive photographs, both old and recent, with the theme of motorsport ever-present.
 The most significant sports car races of 1934 and 1935 (notably Le Mans 24 Hours and the Tourist Trophy) are also covered and illustrated by many fascinating and revealing images.
 In total there are over 530 outstanding photographs and illustrations, a large number of which have not been published before, including remarkable photographs from the 1930s.

 “The book is truly impressive … I felt I was unwrapping a gift, a glorious present … it is a family heirloom to be passed down for enjoyment by future generations.” – JAMES W. HAZEN, THE VANTAGE POINT

 “Yet another quite superb production from Palawan, it serves not only as the definitive work on the model, but also as a lasting tribute to Archers père et fils.” – CLASSIC DRIVER

 “Lavish and beautiful … fastidiously researched content.” – CLASSIC CAR